mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 This feature is in its end-of-life process.
 It is [deprecated](link-to-issue) for use in GitLab X.X, and is planned for [removal](link-to-issue) in GitLab X.X.
 ```

+After the feature or product is officially deprecated and removed, remove
+information about the product or feature from the GitLab documentation based on
+the GitLab version where it's actually removed.

 ### Versions in the past or future